kytos-ng/topology/scripts/README.md

 For the interfaces that are going to be modified, they are going to be listed:

 ```
-There are 1 outdated interface documents which do not have 'special_available_tags' field:
+There are 13 outdated interface documents which do not have 'special_available_tags' and/or 'special_tags' field:
 00:00:00:00:00:00:00:02:3
 ```